-In order to be eligible, credit claims shall comply with the following requirements:
+In order to be eligible, credit claims shall comply with the following requirements from the moment they are mobilised until their final redemption or demobilisation:

-- (a) they have, until final redemption, a fixed, unconditional principal amount; and - (b) an interest rate that shall, until final redemption, be one of the following: - (i) a 'zero coupon'; - (ii) fixed; - (iii) floating, i.e. linked to a reference interest rate and with the following structure: coupon rate = reference rate $\pm x$ , with f $\leq$ coupon rate $\leq c$ , where: - the reference rate is only one of the following at a single point in time: - a euro money market rate, e.g. Euribor, LIBOR or similar indices; - a constant maturity swap rate, e.g. CMS, EIISDA, EUSA; - the yield of one or an index of several euro area government bonds; - f (floor), c (ceiling), if they are present, and x (margin) are numbers that are either pre-defined at origination or may change over the life of the credit claim; f and/or c may also be introduced after origination of the credit claim; and

-(c) their most recent cash flow was not negative.
+(a) they have a fixed, unconditional principal amount; and

+- (b) ► M9 an interest rate that shall be one of the following: < - (i) a 'zero coupon'; - (ii) fixed; - (iii) floating, i.e. linked to a reference interest rate and with the following structure: coupon rate = reference rate $\pm x$ , with $f \le$ coupon rate $\leq$ c, where: - the reference rate is only one of the following at a single point in time:

+- a euro money market rate, e.g. €STR (including compounded or averaged daily €STR), Euribor, LIBOR or similar indices;

+- a constant maturity swap rate, e.g. CMS, EIISDA, EUSA; - the yield of one or an index of several euro area government bonds; - f (floor), c (ceiling), if they are present, and x (margin) are numbers that are either pre-defined at origination or may change over the life of the credit claim; f and/or c may also be introduced after origination of the credit claim; and - (c) their most recent cash flow was not negative.
 If a negative cash flow occurs, the credit claim is ineligible as at that moment.
 It may become eligible again after a cash flow that is not negative, provided it meets all other relevant requirements.